leburnett/reiser-documentation/Freely-walking/freely_walking_analysis.md

 - comb_data (combined data from all flies in the vial across the entire experiment)
 - n_fly_data (3 x 1 array of [n_flies_in_arena, n_flies_tracked, n_flies_removed]).
 Useful to see how many flies were "lost" during the processing due to tracking errors.

-1. Combine the tracking data for all flies within one vial across the entire experiment - the data is not parsed based on condition yet.
+1. **Combine the tracking data for all flies within one vial across the entire experiment** The data is not parsed based on condition yet.

     The function `comb_data_one_cohort` combines the data from all flies within a single experiment (vial of flies) into a single struct called `comb_data`.
 This struct contains fields for each behavioural metric (e.g. 'fv_data', 'av_data', 'curv_data', 'dist_data') and each field contains a 2D array of size [n_flies x n_frames].
 This function takes in the output from FlyTracker (the 'feat' and 'trx' variables).